Manipulating Spin-Lattice Coupling in Layered Magnetic Topological Insulator Heterostructure $via$ Interface Engineering: Results

-One-magnon mode ($M$) at 120 cm$^{-1}$ at a temperature ($T_{M}\sim$ 60K) was observed in FePS$_{3}$.
-Softening of this magnon mode appears at 30K with $\bigtriangleup \omega \sim$ 4 cm$^{-1}$ in FePS$_{3}$ connected to hybrid (see figure S5(a)) while, this anomaly occurs at 15K [Fig.\ref{fig2}(f)] with very small $\bigtriangleup\omega \sim $ 0.56 cm$^{-1}$ due to Bi$_{2}$Te$_{3}$ underneath, in the heterostructure.
-To inspect the origin of the possible magnon temperature reduction in hybrid FePS$_\mathrm{3}$, the spin wave stiffness constant ($D$) which is linked to the long wavelength limit of the acoustic mode of magnon dispersion can be determined.
+One-magnon mode ($M$) at 120 cm$^{-1}$ at a temperature ($T_{M}\sim$ 60 K) was observed in FePS$_{3}$.
+Softening of this magnon mode appears at 30 K with $\bigtriangleup \omega \sim$ 4 cm$^{-1}$ in FePS$_{3}$ connected to heterostructure (HS-1) (see figure S5(a)) while, this anomaly occurs at 15 K [Fig.\ref{fig2}(f)] with very small $\bigtriangleup\omega \sim $ 0.56 cm$^{-1}$ due to Bi$_{2}$Te$_{3}$ underneath, in the heterostructure \cite{ghosh2021spin, vaclavkova2021magnon}.
+Additionaly, magnetic field dependent Raman scattering at 4 K offers an insightful observation on the spliiting of the magnon mode in the heterostructures.
+By applying a magnetic field perpendicular to the $ab$ plane of the HS-1, magnon-gap excitation can be splitted into two components (linear in B with $g$-factor close to 2.15) following the easy-axis antiferromagnetic properties which has already been reported by Vaclavkova \textit{et al.} for the isolated FePS$_{3}$ \cite{vaclavkova2021magnon}.
+Moreover, no such changes in the strength of magnon-phonon coupling ($\sim$ 3 cm$^{-1}$) was observed in the case of heterostructure.
+In due course, while applying magnetic field parallel to the $ab$ plane of the HS-1, magnon mode of FePS$_{3}$ splits at much lower magnetic field ($\sim$ 9 T) compared to in-plane splitting field in isolated FePS$_{3}$ ($\sim$ 16 T) reported in \cite{vaclavkova2021magnon}.
+Note that the Raman modes of isolated Bi$_{2}$Te$_{3}$ shows no magnetic field dependence in either configuration, as also reported in previous studies \cite{buchenau2020temperature} (see Supplementary Information Figure S24, Table IX) .
+To understand the reduction of the external {\textquotedblleft in-plane\textquotedblright} magnetic field required for the splitting of the magnon in the HS-1, one can speculate the effect of the time-independent antidamping torque which may generate further {\textquotedblleft in-plane\textquotedblright} field-like effect predicted for antiferromagnetic topological insulators with preserving the gapless states in TI \cite{PRBMTI} (see Supplementary Information Figure S24 , Table IX).
+Besides, to inspect the origin of the possible magnon temperature reduction in hybrid FePS$_\mathrm{3}$, the spin wave stiffness constant ($D$) which is linked to the long wavelength limit of the acoustic mode of magnon dispersion can be determined.
 Our noncollinear density functional theory (ncDFT) calculations (see the methodology for computational details) predict that monolayer FePS$_\mathrm{3}$ has spin wave stiffness of 245 meV\AA$^2$.
 Interestingly, $D$ value gets reduced to 158 meV\AA$^2$ for FePS$_\mathrm{3}$ deposited onto six quintuple layer (6QL) of Bi$_\mathrm{2}$Te$_\mathrm{3}$.